Printed from: https://conservationhandbooks.com/fencing/

-This is a handbook about the design and construction of fences, and is one of a series of handbooks on practical conservation.
-Although primarily aimed at readers who are concerned with the management of land for conservation and amenity, the materials and techniques described are applicable to fences built purely for agricultural or other purposes.
+This handbook describes the design and construction of fences.
+It is primarily aimed at those concerned with the management of land for conservation and amenity, but the materials and techniques described are applicable to fences built purely for agricultural or other purposes.